Tyrrrz/CliWrap/Readme.md

 var stdErr = stdErrBuffer.ToString();
 ```

-This example command is configured to decode the data written to standard output and error streams as text, and append it to the corresponding `StringBuilder` buffers.
+This example command is configured to decode the data written to the standard output and error streams as text, and append it to the corresponding `StringBuilder` buffers.
 Once the execution is complete, these buffers can be inspected to see what the process has printed to the console.

 Handling command output is a very common use case, so **CliWrap** offers a few high-level [execution models](#execution-models) to make these scenarios simpler.